Hgoatly/MS1/README.md

 ### User Stories

-* User Story 1: I am the business owner, and want to have all of my promotional material in one place, so that it's easy for potential clients to access.
-* User Story 2: I am a potential client, and want to find out about what you do, and what you charge so that I can decide whether to book you for my event.
+* User Story 1: I am a potential client, and want to find out about what you do, and what you charge so that I can decide whether to book you for my event.
-* User Story 3: I am a potential client, and I would like to see a video of you performing, so that I can determine whether you are the right kind of entertainment for my event.
+* User Story 2: I am a potential client, and I would like to see a video of you performing, so that I can determine whether you are the right kind of entertainment for my event.
 * User Story 3: I am a potential client and I want to see whether you play my favourite song so that I can book you for my event.